-Public school officials cannot remove library books because they disagree with the ideas contained in those books.
-The Supreme Court arrived at this finding in Board of Education, Island Trees Union Free School District v.
-Pico, 457 U.S. 853 (1982), a constitutional challenge to a local school board’s decision to remove several books from the district’s school libraries.
-In its splintered decision, with seven of the nine justices writing opinions, the Court held that factual disputes about the school board’s motivation for the removal precluded the school board from prevailing in the lower court without a full trial.
+In Board of Education, Island Trees Union Free School District v.
+Pico, 457 U.S. 853 (1982), the Supreme Court addressed a constitutional challenge to a local school board’s decision to remove several books from the district’s school libraries; in a splintered decision with seven of the nine Justices writing opinions, the Court held that factual disputes about the school board’s motivation for the removal precluded the school board from prevailing in the lower court without a full trial.

 Students sued school board after books removed from library

 The local school board had ordered that certain books written by celebrated authors such as Richard Wright and Kurt Vonnegut be removed from the district’s school libraries.
 The board characterized the books as “anti-American, anti-Christian, anti-Sem[i]tic, and just plain filthy.”
 Some students at the affected schools brought suit against the school board, arguing that the board’s actions violated their First Amendment rights.

 Lower courts disagreed on whether a trial should be held

 The trial court granted judgment for the school board without a trial, concluding that courts should generally defer to the school board’s broad discretion to formulate educational policy.
 The court of appeals reversed, holding that this summary judgment was inappropriate when there was a contested factual issue as to whether the school board was motivated by a desire to remove books containing vulgarities and sexual explicitness, a permissible motivation, or by an “impermissible desire to suppress ideas.”

 Supreme Court said school boards must work within First Amendment